GSDrive: Reinforcing Driving Policies by Multi-mode Future Trajectory Probing with 3D Gaussian Splatting Environment: CONCLUSIONS

 where $w_j^{(i)} = \frac{P^*_{ij}}{a_i}$ is the coupling weight, representing the relative importance of target $\tau_1^{(j)}$ in transporting source $\tau_0^{(i)}$.

 The OT-weighted velocity loss for training the velocity field $\mathcal{V}_\theta$ is:

-where $w_i$ is the normalized marginal weight. $M$ is the number of clustered trajectories in $p_0$.
+where $w_i$ is the normalized marginal weight.
 This formulation ensures that $\mathcal{V}_\theta$ learns to approximate the velocity field that transports clustered trajectories to ground truth trajectories along the OT paths, with a heavier emphasis on well-coupled mode pairs during training.